 Lions finally giving fans, including Eminem, chance to cheer for a winner after decades of futility

-DETROIT (AP) — Eminem stood alongside Pro Football Hall of Famers Barry Sanders and Calvin Johnson before the Detroit Lions hosted their first home playoff game in three decades, soaking up an electric atmosphere at Ford Field.
+DETROIT (AP) — Eminem stood alongside Pro Football Hall of Famers Barry Sanders and Calvin Johnson before the Detroit Lions hosted a playoff game for the first time in three decades, soaking up an electric atmosphere at Ford Field.

 “The energy in the building was amazing,” Johnson said in a telephone interview, taking a break from snowboarding in Utah.
 “You could feel it.
 I wish we could’ve had that kind of experience.”